Ragarnoky/t0astergiveaway/README.md

 \
 Special thanks to: my uncle, my friend Eila, and the Funeica Foundation of Toasters
 \
-Funded by the Toaster Foundation of Funeica
+Funded by the Funeica Foundation of Toasters